 Crystal Emmanuel made her Olympic debut at London 2012 where she made it to the semifinals of the 200m.
 Four years later at Rio 2016, she competed in all three sprints.
-A 200m semifinalist once again, she also finished seventh with the 4x100m relay for which she ran the second leg.
+A 200m semifinalist once again, she also finished sixth with the 4x100m relay for which she ran the second leg.
 In her third Olympic appearance at Tokyo 2020, she reached the semifinals in the 100m and 200m.

 At the 2011 Canadian Championships she became the first woman to win both the 100m and 200m since 2003.
 In 2012 she won the 200m and was second in the 100m.
 In 2013, she reversed her results, winning the 100m and finishing second in the 200m.
 She replicated those results in 2014.
 She set her 100m personal best at 11.27 seconds in finishing second at the 2015 Canadian Championships, where she was also second in the 200m.